 At 1st level, you have a particular method of dispatching your foes that you prefer.
 Pick any one of the following options.
 You cannot take a Fighting Style more than once, even if you get to pick another later.

 Archery.
-You gain a bonus to attacks with Archery weapons equal to your Archery proficiency.
+You gain a bonus to attacks with Archery weapons equal to your PWS Proficiency.

 Defender.
-While using a shield of any size, you gain a +2 bonus to your Worn Armor score.
+While using a shield of any size, you gain a bonus to your Worn Armor score equal to your PWS Proficiency.

 Riflery.
-You gain a bonus to attacks with Firearm weapons equal to your Firearm proficiency.
+You gain a bonus to attacks with Firearm weapons equal to your PWS Proficiency.

 Single-Weapon Style.
-While wielding a melee weapon in one or both hands and holding nothing else, you gain a bonus to attacks with that weapon equal to your proficiency with that weapon’s type.
+While wielding a melee weapon in one or both hands and holding nothing else, you gain a bonus to attacks with that weapon equal to your PWS Proficiency.

 Two-Weapon Style.
-While wielding a melee weapon in each hand, you gain a bonus to attacks with each weapon equal to your PWS if you are proficient with one or both of those weapons.
+While wielding a melee weapon in each hand, you gain a bonus to attacks with each weapon equal to your PWS Proficiency.

 Starting at 2nd level, twice between rests, you can use 3 seconds (independent of your DEX) to regain 1d10 + your CON score Health.
 You can do this four times between rests at 11th level.